ArnavSaikia/f1-google-calendar-updater/README.md

 ## Features

-- Fetches official F1 2025 schedule via [FastF1](https://theoehrly.github.io/Fast-F1/)
+- Fetches official F1 current year schedule via [FastF1](https://theoehrly.github.io/Fast-F1/) (subject to availability of data from the API)
 - Converts session start times to desired timezone
 - Adds each session (Practice, Quali, Race, etc.) to your Google Calendar